Mathuran/MathuranSadagopanResume/Interview Prep Guide.md

 4. How would you describe the culture of the team
 5. How did this opportunity become available

+#### For Engineers
+1. How has AI changed your workflows?
+2. Do you think Computer hardware is ahead of Software or vice versa?

 Big Viking games
 What are some of the games you've released recently or are most popular?
 How did this opportunity become available?